portainer/portainer-docs/docs/source/deployment.rst

 .. code-block:: bash

-  $ docker run -p 443:9000 -v ~/local-certs:/certs portainer --ssl --sslcert /certs/portainer.crt --sslkey /certs/portainer.key
+  $ docker run -p 443:9000 -v ~/local-certs:/certs portainer/portainer --ssl --sslcert /certs/portainer.crt --sslkey /certs/portainer.key

 You can use the following commands to generate the required files: